mtholder/reveal/missing-data.md

   * Readers want to know how your phylogenetic model fits with all available data
   * More convincing to present full data, and **interrogate** analyses for causes of incongruence
-  * That doesn't mean "total evidence"
+  * That doesn't mean the "total evidence" tree